flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 ## Requesting a specific GPU device

-In this example, the goal is to run the task on a specific type of accelerator: NVIDIA Tesla V100 :
+The goal is to run the task on a specific type of accelerator: NVIDIA Tesla V100 in the following example:

 ```python